jdeniau/tiana-tables/README.md

 # Tiana Tables

-Some SQL tool that works on Linux, Windows and MacOS.
+SQL query tool that works on Linux, Windows and MacOS.

 ## Purpose